For many events, roughly 80% of the effects come from 20% of the causes. (Pareto principle)

 How to Convert a Blog Post into a PDF

 Watch this video on how to quickly convert a blog post into a PDF; then we’ll talk some more.

-Video summary in a sentence: for those of you with a short attention span or working mothers, use PrintFriendly.com to quickly convert your blog posts into PDFs.
+TL;DR: For those of you with a short attention span or working mothers, here’s the Skinny: use PrintFriendly.com to quickly convert your blog posts into PDFs.
 You can also download PrintFriendly Chrome extension to save even more time.

 For specific instructions on correctly editing the post before saving it as a PDF, you’ll just have to watch the video above or learn from your own mistakes.